 For a baby boy, a local anaesthetic injected into the base of the penis or applied as a cream is safer than a general anaesthetic.
 Older children and adults are usually given a general anaesthetic.

 The foreskin is removed with a scalpel, scissors or a surgical clamp.
 Any bleeding is cauterised and remaining edges of skin are stitched together with dissolvable sutures.

 The operation is simple and patients usually go home the same or next day.

 After circumcision, there can be pain and swelling, and increased sensitivity until the penis heals.
 This can take from 7 to 10 days in babies, and 4 to 6 weeks in older boys and men.

 What can we do for you?

 Waiting lists for circumcising adults on the NHS in some areas of the UK are typically very long and are restricted to those with a medical need.
 For these reasons many men opt for private treatment, whether they have medical insurance or are paying for treatment themselves.

-At Somerset Urology Associates you will be seen quickly by one of our consultants, and given safe, exceptional care in our excellent, modern facilities.
+At Somerset Urology you will be seen quickly by one of our consultants, and given safe, exceptional care in our excellent, modern facilities.